Why hair pH matters?

 *FYI hair sebum is quite acidic, which helps to prevent fungi and kills bacteria.
 Keep your cuticles closed and healthy by always trying to stay in range of the NEUTRAL balance of hair and skin which should be around pH 4.5 to pH 5.5.

 Pretty cool right?
-If you have any questions, or whatsoever I am not a scientist (just did my Science homework and wanted to share what I learned), but I would be happy to help you with any doubts or concerns about Feel Good Etc.’s products and their pH.
+If you have any questions, or whatsoever I am not a scientist (just did my Science homework and wanted to share what I learned), but I would be happy to help you with any doubts or concerns about The Hair Routine’s products and their pH.

 ´till next time,